 How is a Duvet Constructed?

-Technically, there are two ways of making duvets, either by using box stitch or baffle box.
-In the box stitch method, the duvet is sewn together to form several small boxes.
-Then, each of these boxes is filled with an equal amount of natural fillings or synthetic fillings.
+Technically, there are two ways of making duvets, either by using the box stitch or the baffle box method.
+For the box stitch method, the duvet is sewn together to form several small boxes.
+Then, each of these boxes is filled with an equal amount of natural filling or synthetic filling.
 This means that there are no cold spots since they are evenly distributed all over the duvet.

 Baffle boxes are much the same, but instead of boxes, cubes are created.
 Cubes are constructed by sewing additional fabric between the top and bottom layers.
 This is done to add more volume to the structure.
 Most often, this is used in duvets with higher togs.